One of the most common questions from our customers is, “What is buckwheat?”

 Buckwheat, or Fagopyrum tataricum, is a hearty plant bearing three sided grain-like seeds.
 At maturity it stands at between 2 and 4 feet tall.
 It flowers prolifically for two to three weeks.
 Then it produces hundreds of small brown seeds with high nutritional value.
 Each seed, or groat, is protected by a hard outer shell or hull much like a sunflower seed.

-It’s thought that the use of buckwheat began in Southeast Asia around 5 or 6 thousand years ago.
+It’s thought that cultivation began in Southeast Asia around 5 or 6 thousand years ago.
 From there it spread to Central Asia, the Middle East, and then Europe.
-Buckwheat was documented in Finland by at least 5300 BCE.
+Buckwheat use was documented in Finland by at least 5300 BCE.
 It was finally brought to North America in the 1600s.

 Buckwheat was a much more popular crop before the introduction of nitrogen fertilizers in the 20th century.